ohisee/Web-JavaScript-Projects/kubernetesdeployment/README.md

 ### build a local image using docker build

 docker build -t kub-fist-app .
+### note that kubectl does not pull latest image from docker hub if image name is same as before
+### so need to enable always pull image from docker hub in yml file
+### it is a good idea to include a tag name to avoid any confusion with 'latest' tag name
 docker build -t docker_id/repository_name:1 .

 ### tag to docker repository
 docker tag kub-fist-app docker_id/repository_name docker tag kub-fist-app docker_id/repository_name:2